 Under UK tax law, we are obliged to publish our tax risk strategy.
 Further details can be found in the following document (only available in English).

 The Dürr Group is one of the world‘s leading mechanical and plant engineering firms.
-As of December 31, 2016, sales equaled approximately € 3.6 billion.
-Business with automotive manufacturers and their suppliers accounts for 60 % thereof.
+In 2019, sales equaled approximately € 3.9 billion.
+Business with automotive manufacturers and their suppliers accounts for 55 % thereof.
 Other customer segments include the woodworking industry and the mechanical engineering sector as well as the chemical and pharmaceutical industries.

 It is part of Dürr’s corporate culture to act ethically in the day-to-day business life and to comply with prevailing laws.
 As such, Dürr has introduced a Code of Conduct applicable for all personnel employed by any Group Company, which sets out the core corporate principles (Dürr’s code of conduct is available here).
 Dürr’s tax strategy is based on and adheres to these corporate principles.